MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 ### Import the .ply file

 1. Open Houdini.
 A new scene is automatically created.
-In this procedure, you will build a chain of nodes to process the point cloud into a 3D model.
+In this procedure, you will build a chain of nodes to process the point cloud into a 3D object.
 These nodes will be built in the lower-right pane of the Houdini window.

     ![Node pane.](media/houdini-6-node-area.PNG "Node pane")